We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Dehydroepiandrosterone (DHEA).
 DHEA is a steroid that naturally occurs in your body.
 But using DHEA supplements can increase your risk of cancer, lower good cholesterol levels, and affect your mental health.

 - Catuaba bark extract.
-This ingredient has shown some promise as an antidepressant, but no research indicates that it has any effect on your penis.
+In a 2005 study with animals, this ingredient showed some promise as an antidepressant, but no research indicates that it has any effect on your penis.

-- Hawthorn berry.
-This ingredient has some use as a treatment for heart disease, but it’s not proven to help with penis enlargement.
-Taking too much can cause dizziness, nausea, and dangerous interactions with cardiovascular medications.
+2010 research review, this ingredient has some use as a treatment for heart disease, but it’s not proven to help with penis enlargement.
+The research review also showed that taking too much can cause dizziness, nausea, and dangerous interactions with cardiovascular medications.

 Some ingredients can improve your sexual health — they just won’t make your penis bigger.